jochster/starter-hugo-research-group-iloc/content/workshop2/poster/index.md

 ![](line.png)
 ## Poster Sessions in the Workshop

-In addition to oral presentations, two poster sessions are planned in the morning and afternoon sessions to facilitate discussions among participants.
-All poster presenters will be provided **physical poster boards**, but they are responsible for their own printing work.
+In addition to oral presentations, a poster session is planned in the afternoon session to facilitate discussions among participants.

 ![](line.png)